-As a business owner it’s important to start viewing every piece of your content, such as blog posts, articles, videos, podcasts and even tweets and instagram posts like an investment in to business.
+As a business owner it’s important to start viewing every piece of your content, such as blog posts, articles, videos, podcasts and even tweets and Instagram posts like an investment in to your business.

 These are assets and investments in your business, and they should be expected to deliver some type of return back into your business to allow you to continue to do what you do.

-I hope you have enjoyed this blog post about … I hope it will help you in creating better content that provides value to your readers.
+I hope you have enjoyed this blog post about how you can start writing better blog posts that rank well… I hope it will help you in creating better content that provides value to your readers.

 Be sure to check out our other content.